shundhammer/myrlyn/README.md

 ## Stability

-It's very stable and usable now.
+Myrlyn is now feature-complete, stable and well tested.

-Of course, since it's still in development, the occasional bug may appear, but it should now only be minor ones.
+Of course, like in all non-trivial software, the occasional bug may appear.
 See also the
 [open issues](https://github.com/shundhammer/myrlyn/issues)
 in the GitHub issue tracker.

+Many community users and myself have been using it since early 2025.

 I have been using it exclusively since Christmas 2024 for all my package operations, including keeping my Slowroll laptop, my Leap 15.6 desktop PC and